Skip to navigation

 What Are Bed Sores?

 Also known as pressure ulcers or pressure sores, bed sores can be described as injuries to the skin that occur due to extended pressure on the skin.
 Although, bed sores can happen to anyone.
-However, it is quite common among patients — such as nursing home residents — who are often confined to a bed and unable to adjust their body position after a prolonged period of time.
+However, it is quite common among patients, such as nursing home residents, who are often confined to a bed and unable to adjust their body position after a prolonged period.

 What Causes Bed Sores?